 This statement has been arrived at by comparing Scripture with Scripture (1 Corinthians 2:13; Isaiah 8:20) and, in a secondary way, by consulting the historic confessions of the Christian faith, such as the Nicene Creed (A.D.
 325), the Council of Chalcedon (A.D.
 451), the Apostle’s Creed (5th century), the Scots Confession (1560), the Westminster Standards (1643-1649), and the London Baptist Confession (1689).

 1. THE SCRIPTURES

 We believe that the Bible is the Word of God.
-The sixty-six books comprising the Old and New Testaments are God-breathed and inerrant.
+The sixty-six books comprising the Old and New Testaments are God-breathed, inerrant, and infallible.
 The Bible is our final authority and our only all-sufficient rule of faith and practice (2 Timothy 3:16–17; John 17:17; Ephesians 2:19–20; 2 Peter 1:19–21).